oracle-livelabs/security/oci-network-firewall/network-firewall/traffic-validation.md

    ![Save IGW Route Table to Internet Gateway in Firewall VCN](../common/images/save-igw-route-table-igw-firewall-vcn.png " ")

-8. Update **firewall-subnet** default route to consider **IGW** to go out which will ensure client VM internet traffic goes via firewall:
+8. Update **firewall-subnet** default route to consider **IGW** to go out which will ensure client VM internet traffic goes via the firewall:

    ![Update Firewall Subnet Rout Table Entry with Internet Gateway in Firewall VCN](../common/images/update-firewall-subnet-rt-igw-entry-firewall-vcn.png " ")

-9. You have already defined required security rule in **Lab 3** but you can double check, for this task below rule will take in effect:
+9. You have already defined the required security rule in **Lab 3** but you can double check, for this task below rule will take effect:

    ![Verify Security Rule Applicable for Inbound Traffic via Network Firewall](../common/images/verify-security-rule-inbound-traffic-network-firewall.png " ")